A-N-M-Noor/LazyGo_WRO2025/README.md

 Since SMD PCB manufacturing is not available to public in Bangladesh, and services like JLCPCB are extremely expensive due to unfair customs taxes, we had to design our own through hole PCB and manufacture it right at home.

 The PCB is designed to use locally available components, with a lot of board clearance to allow us to etch the PCB using ferric chloride.
 The process included:
-1. Printing a mirrrored black and white version of the copper traces on a glossy paper.
+1. Printing a mirrored black and white version of the copper traces on a glossy paper.
 2. Transferring the ink onto the PCB using an iron on the PCB with the glossy paper sandwiched in between.
 3. Fixing minor transfer errors with a permanent black marker.
 4. Etching the PCB in a ferric chloride solutions for a fixed amount of time (gained through experience).